Cosmic-Mod/Cosmic-Mod.github.io/index.md

 This mod uses its very own render system, bringing space to life...

-Players can now visit planets in a Spaceship, and feel the incredible

-expanse of space even on lower end PC thanks to this mods optimisations!
+Players can now visit planets in a spaceship, and feel the incredible expanse of space even on lower end PCs thanks to this mods optimisations!

-This mod renders planets even outside of render distance, and can even

-be played with other performance enhancing mods like sodium!
+This mod renders planets even outside of render distance, and can even be played with other performance enhancing mods like sodium!

 *Make sure to take a look at the gallery!*